Wife of former US Sen. Bob Menendez convicted in bribery scheme

 During a 2022 raid on the couple’s Englewood Cliffs, New Jersey, home, FBI agents found nearly $150,000 worth of gold bars and $480,000 in cash stuffed in boots, shoeboxes and jackets.
 In the garage was a Mercedes-Benz convertible, also an alleged bribe.

-Both Nadine and Bob Menendez said they are innocent and never took any bribes.
+Both Nadine and Bob Menendez said they are innocent and never took bribes.

 Initially, they were to be tried together, along with the three businessmen, but Nadine Menendez’s trial was postponed a year ago after she was diagnosed with breast cancer and underwent surgery.